 Speaking about the song selection Carly says “I wanted you to hear the concert in the same order that the audience in the theatre did.
 When my Musical Director, Liz Hetherington and I put the programme together, we had no limitations in mind of what we should or shouldn’t include.
 We simply had a determination to showcase music from different genres, songs that I love and that we thought you would too and songs that allowed me to do what makes me happy; perform great music in front of an audience.”

 The bonus track on the album is a new studio recording ‘Liberty’.
-Written by Grammy winning songwriter Walter Afanasieff, and featuring The London Symphony Orchestra and The Invictus Games Choir.
+Written by Grammy-award winner songwriter Walter Afanasieff, it features The London Symphony Orchestra and The Invictus Games Choir.